edelgrace/edelgrace.me/content/project/kowthers-button.md

 The goal of this project was to design a button that would delight its user and respect some aspects of their personality.
 In this case, the user was a fellow classmate of mine, [Kowther](http://kowther.com).
 After some interviewing, I determined the following:

 * She watches a lot of movies but  no horror or rom coms
-* She has a double major in psychology and lingusitics
+* She has a double major in psychology and linguisitics
 * She wants a pet box turtle and a cat named Aang (like from *Avatar: The Last Airbender*)
 * She works a lot and enjoys it (just wishes she would get paid more)
 * She listens to a lot of podcasts some which are movie related and some are DnD related (but she's never played DnD before)